haocai1992/AI-drug/README.md

 # AI-drug
-Analysis of AI starups in drug discovery field
+Dashboard visualization of AI starups in drug discovery field